Derrek Chan: College and amateur

-Professional
+New York Red Bulls II

 On March 3, 2022, Chan signed with USL Championship club New York Red Bulls II.
 He made his professional debut on April 2, 2022, coming on as a 2nd–minute substitute in a 3–2 loss to FC Tulsa following a sending off to starting goalkeeper Giannis Nikopolidis.
 On May 11, 2022, New York announced that Chan had been loaned to Rochester New York FC for their U.S. Open Cup match against New York City FC.
 The Red Bulls recalled Chan immediately after the game.
 Chan made his first professional start for New York Red Bulls II on May 21, 2022, during a 2–0 loss to Indy Eleven.

 On June 10, 2022, Chan joined USL League One side Charlotte Independence on a short-term loan deal.
 He started for the Independence the following day in a 4–0 loss to Richmond Kickers.

+Real Monarchs

+On March 31, 2023, Chan signed with MLS Next Pro club Real Monarchs.
+In one season with the club, Chan appeared in 4 league matches.

+Mülheimer FC 97

+During August 2024, Chan signed his first contract in Europe with Oberliga side Mülheimer FC.
+On October 3, 2024, Chan made his debut as a starter for Mülheimer FC in a 1-1 draw with TSV Meerbusch.

+New York Cosmos

+On December 12, 2025, Chan joined USL League One side New York Cosmos ahead of their return to professional competition.
+On March 28, 2026 Chan made his debut for the club, recording a clean sheet in a 2-0 victory over Fort Wayne FC.

 International career

 Chan was called up to the Chinese Taipei national team for a set of 2026 FIFA World Cup qualification matches in June 2024.